Man accused of killing childhood friends to appear in court Monday

-MIAMI GARDENS, Fla. - A Miami Gardens fugitive, who is wanted for killing two childhood friends he accused of bullying, is awaiting extradition Friday night at the Vernon C. Bain Center, an 800-bed jail in the Bronx.
+MIAMI GARDENS, Fla. - A Miami Gardens fugitive, who is wanted for killing two childhood friends he accused of bullying, will be spending the weekend at the Vernon C. Bain Center, an 800-bed jail in the Bronx.

 Javani Stewart, who is facing charges in Miami-Dade County, walked into the New York City Police Department's precinct in the Bronx Tuesday night to ask for help with housing, police said.
 He ended up confessing to the killings and to hiding the gun in an abandoned building near the murder scene.